 The Active Deactivation Furnace (SEAD-17) is located in the east-central portion of SEDA (Figure 1).
 SEAD-17 was constructed to replace the operation of SEAD-16.
 However, SEAD-17 has been inactive since 1989 due to RCRA permitting issues.
-The existing deactivation furnace at SEAD-17 had been operated under interim status and still requires clean closure under

-TRA.
-The site includes Building 367, which consists of the eactivation furnace, surrounded by a cinder block barrier, 10 to 12 feet tall, with openings in the barrier to allow for entrance and egress.
+The existing deactivation furnace at SEAD-17 had been operated under interim status and still requires clean closure under RCRA, A RCRA closure plan for the deactivation furnace, which rill demonstrate that the building and equipment were previously clean closed in accordance with RCRA guidelines, will be submitted along with the Record of Decision.
+The site includes Building 367, which consists of the deactivation furnace, surrounded by a cinder block barrier, 10 to 12 feet tall, with openings in the barrier to allow for entrance and egress.
 There is no cover over the furnace.
 This structure is surrounded by a crushed shale road.
 Beyond the perimeter of the crushed shale road is grassland.
 Two small sheds are located in the eastern portion of the site and there is vehicular access to the site from an unpaved road to the north.
 Access to the site is restricted because the site is located in the former ammunition storage area.
 A site map of SEAD-17 is included as Figure 3.